August 15, 2023

 In Irish law, the term "habitually resident" is not clearly defined, but it implies that the person must have a clear and established connection to Ireland.

-Individuals who only qualify for a reduced rate of the Contributory State Pension based on their social insurance contributions record can opt for the Non-Contributory State Pension scheme.
+Individuals who only qualify for a reduced rate of the Contributory State Pension based on their social insurance contributions record can also opt for the Non-Contributory State Pension scheme.

 Here’s an overview of how the DSP carries out the means test: